Looking for an answer to a question? No worries, we got you covered!

 Hoopfest is a 3on3 streetball tournament, so the rules and regulations might be different than what you’re accustomed to using for organized, indoor basketball.
 Don’t worry though, you can get familiar with our rules here.

 No. In order for the online registration to be submitted and processed, the payment step must be completed successfully.
 Upon successful completion of the payment step, a receipt will be sent to the email address entered during the payment process.
-Once the team registration has been fully processed, the team captain will receive an entry confirmation email within 24 hours containing the team number as well as other vital tournament information.
+Once the team registration has been fully processed, the team captain will receive a team entry confirmation email within 24 hours containing the team number as well as other vital tournament information.

 Yes, there is a family division.
 All team members must be related to your designated team captain.
 See complete information in the Standard & Other Divisions section under “Play”.